-However, what most people don’t realise is that despite being used in around 74% of treatment centres, AA’s 12-step program is not the only sobriety program, and is not the oldest sobriety program, either.
+However, what most people don’t realise is that despite being used in around 74% of treatment centres, AA’s 12-step programme is not the only sobriety programme, and is not the oldest sobriety programme, either.

 The 12-step philosophy as imagined by Bill Wilson was the result of his own struggle with alcoholism and the positive effects that he noticed when fellow sufferers shared their stories and experiences.

-While the concept of mutual support and help is a key factor in the program, the iconic 12 steps were actually formulated by combining the philosophies of other sobriety groups he had attended.
+While the concept of mutual support and help is a key factor in the programme, the iconic 12 steps were actually formulated by combining the philosophies of other sobriety groups he had attended.

 This religious influence can be seen in what is now called The Big Book.

 This written format of the AA programme was penned by Bill Wilson and was intended for those who were unable to attend AA meetings in person, but it quickly became a template of sorts for a range of groups aimed at those dealing with drug and gambling issues.

 Nonetheless, the 12 steps, today, remain as they were when first penned; differentiations have been made by groups with specific focusses, but all share the same goal of ongoing sobriety.